gustaveroussy/FG-Lab/README.md

 ![alt text](https://i.imgur.com/yoRXYVA.png)

-Welcome to the FG-lab
+FG Lab Resources is a platform to provide access to databases used in our integrative studies.
+This tool will allow exploration of metadata and gene expression profiles across tissues, conditions and clusters.

-You can browse our dataset through the cerebroApp accessible here (CTRL + Click to open in a new tab)
+You can browse our dataset through the cerebroApp accessible in the Link (CTRL + Click to open in a new tab)

 | MNP-VERSE | MoMac-VERSE | MoMac-VERSE (Downsampled) |